 Water bottle or water reservoir?

 A water reservoir is super convenient when hiking as you can drink water as your hiking without having to stop.
 If carrying water bottles you’ll have to take your pack off every time you need a drink.
+I have the Osprey 2L Water Bladder – this is perfect for me as I usually only carry 2 bottles worth of water and refill on the way if I need to, the 2L isn’t too big or heavy and fits in my Osprey Tempest pack.

 On the other hand water bottles are great for refilling at creeks and waterfalls and you can easily filter them.
 There is no right answer to this, it purely comes down to preference.
 You could even carry both as long as you can carry the weight.